nomasters/handshake/design-docs/handshake-core.md

 {"timestamp": 15409975640013,"event": "writeToChatLog ipfs/QmTJGHccriUtq3qf3bvAQUcDUHnBbHNJG2x2FYwYUecN43","status": "complete","output": ""}
 ```

-A more exhaustive set of procedural tasks my be uncovered as the design process continues, but it covers the major events required for fetching new messages:
+A more exhaustive set of procedural tasks may be uncovered as the design process continues, but it covers the major events required for fetching new messages:

 - Bob's device knows the fetch endpoints for Alice.
 - The fetch endpoint represents an encrypted reference to the latest IPFS hash that contains Alice's message.